Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Hentai Help.md

 >**Hentai**

-* Get a random hentai image from Yande.re, Gelbooru, Danbooru or Jeanne.
-Fow now, you can't include a tag until the command has been improved.
+* Get a random hentai image from Jeanne.
-* **NOTE:** The prefix command fetch the images from the APIs and the slash command fetch the hentai from Jeanne
+* **NOTE:** There will no API to fetch images as it is fetched from the local storage (aka, my 'homework' folder).
+The files are JPEG and MP4 and reduced to 8MB or less for storage reasons.

     Example: `j!hentai`

->**Hentai+**

-* Get 3 random hentai images from Yande.re, Gelbooru or Danbooru.
-Fow now, you can't include a tag until the command has been improved.
-* **NOTE:** This is a prefix only command.
-The slash command for it will be out soon

-    Example: `j!hentai+`

 >**Yandere**